-- A003 hospital discharge procedure - A005 staff shadowing opportunities - A010 the delivery of tenancy ready training within the Prison system. - 2.5 Since the beginning of the pandemic in March 2020, the Housing Solutions Service has received approximately 3,500 homelessness enquiries requesting advice and support.
-Since the start of the pandemic, the service has placed 527 households into all forms of temporary accommodation of which 92 households are currently in bed and breakfast hotel (B&B) units in hotels and 113 are in other forms of temporary accommodation.
-They all continue to be managed very intensively with Housing Solutions staff visits, drop-in surgeries and floating support services, as well as Police welfare support. - 2.6 The Housing Service also recognised the importance of including the recommendations from the LGBTQ+ Youth Homelessness in Wales Report 'Out of The Door' for which it was formally acknowledged as introducing best practice at the National Supporting People and Homelessness Network and by the Ending Youth Homelessness Cymru Board.
-In addition, the Service has a LGBTQ+ champion and sixty-six members of the Housing and Building Services Team, both front line and senior management staff have attended specialist training from Stonewall Cymru. - 2.7 Since 27th March 2020 in response to the significant additional temporary accommodation pressures resulting from the pandemic, the Council has procured a total of 116 units of B&B accommodation in three hotels, of which 92 units are currently occupied.
-Out of these 92 households, 51 are single occupants under 35 years, making it essential that move-on solutions are maximised across all tenures to help alleviate the extreme pressure on temporary accommodation resources.
+- A003 hospital discharge procedure - A005 staff shadowing opportunities - A010 the delivery of tenancy ready training within the Prison system. - 2.5 Since the beginning of the pandemic in March 2020, the Housing Solutions Service has received approximately 5,200 homelessness enquiries requesting advice and support.
+Since the start of the pandemic, the service has placed 1064 households into all forms of temporary accommodation of which 100 households are currently in bed and breakfast hotel (B&B) units in hotels and 127 are in other forms of temporary accommodation.
+They all continue to be managed very intensively with Housing Solutions staff visits, drop-in surgeries and floating support services, as well as Police welfare support. - 2.6 Since 27th March 2020 in response to the significant additional temporary accommodation pressures resulting from the pandemic, the Council has procured a total of 125 units of B&B accommodation in three hotels, of which 100 units are currently occupied.
+Out of these 100 households, 54 are single occupants under 35 years, making it essential that move-on solutions are maximised across all tenures to help alleviate the extreme pressure on temporary accommodation resources. - 2.7 The pandemic continues to adversely affect housing options within the private rented sector and although letting agents and landlords are now fully operational this solution within this tenure of housing continues to prove challenging despite the hard work of the team.
+In an attempt to understand the needs and wishes of private landlords a recent social media survey and promotional initiative is being promoted.
+We have received an number of responses to this and the Housing Solutions Team is currently collating this information so it can be reviewed.